Parallel-in-Time/parallel-in-time.github.io/_events_upcoming/2016-11-27-5th-pint-workshop.md

     homepage: http://icsweb.inf.unisi.ch/cms/index.php/people/23-rolf-krause.html
   - name: Michael Minion
     homepage: https://ccse.lbl.gov/people/minion/
-permalink:
+permalink: /events/5th-pint-workshop/
+subtitle: Breif overview
 page_type: event_page
 ---

 The Fifth Workshop on Parallel-in-time Integration Workshop will be held at the [Banff International Research Station (BIRS)][BIRS] from November 27 to December 2, 2016.
 BIRS is located on the campus of the [Banff Centre][BANFFCENTRE] in the mountain town of [Banff][Banff], just inside the Canadian Rockies.
 BIRS is a relaxed and picturesque location for focused research and collaboration.

 This workshop is the fifth *Parallel-in-time Integration* workshop, and will build upon the success of the preceding four workshops: